Anand-Prasad-14/AngleWish-Django/README.md

 - Automatic Email Sending: PyWisher will automatically send birthday wishes via email every year.

 ## Getting Started
-Follow these steps to get PyWisher up and running on your local machine:
+Follow these steps to get AngleWish up and running on your local machine:

 * [Fork and Clone the Repository](https://github.com/Anand-Prasad-14/AngleWish-Django/fork)